alexakimenko/alexakimenko.github.io/_posts/_2016-07-16-time-series-forecasting.markdown

 ---

-If you do analytics in R there two most convinient ways to share the results of your researh and collaboRate: R-Markdown and Shiny.
+If you do analytics in R there two most convenient ways to share the results of your research and collaboRate: R-Markdown and Shiny.
 R-Markdown is perfect for 1-way interaction, while Shiny is 2-way.
-In the post below I wll desribe main steps you need to complete in order to run you service on the example of my [forecasting service](http://alexakimenko.shinyapps.io/GetForecast)
+In the post below I will describe main steps you need to complete to run you service based on the example of my [forecasting service](http://alexakimenko.shinyapps.io/GetForecast)
 ![GetForecast](https://raw.githubusercontent.com/alexakimenko/alexakimenko.github.io/master/images/GetForecast2.png)

 ### Develop your app